Skoda Enyaq Coupe review

 Overview

-The Skoda Enyaq Coupe is new ground for the Czech brand.
-It’s an unashamedly aspirational vehicle, which means it doesn’t slot neatly into the firm’s range of no-nonsense family cars.
-It’s a slightly more rakish and less practical version of the standard Enyaq – and Skoda hopes its sportier looks will bring a new wave of style-conscious buyers to its door.
+The Skoda Enyaq Coupe is an unashamedly aspirational vehicle, which means it doesn’t slot neatly into the firm’s range of no-nonsense family cars.
+It’s a slightly more rakish and less practical version of the standard Enyaq – and it’s a more exclusive alternative to its more upright counterpart.

 Obviously, Skoda’s decision to give the Coupe a higher standard specification has inflated its price.
 It’s around £7,500 more expensive than the conventional Enyaq, which seems like a high price to pay for less practicality.
 With our sensible hat on, we’d probably spend that money on a standard Enyaq with a bigger battery.